matthieusb/Sorting-Algorithms/Documentation/ProjectDevelopment/DevTools_Python.md

 ### Testing

-Unit tests can be laucnhed with this :
+Unit tests can be launched with this :
 ```
 paver test
 ```